LAMP Server on Ubuntu 12.04 (Precise Pangolin)

-Setting up a LAMP (Linux, Apache, MySql, PHP) stack on your server will allow for the creation and hosting of websites and web applications.
+Setting up a LAMP (Linux, Apache, MySql, PHP) stack will allow for the creation and hosting of websites and web applications.
 This guide provides step by step instructions for installing a LAMP stack on an Ubuntu 12.04 (Precise Pangolin) Linode.

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with